subsquid/docs/docs/cloud/pricing.md

 | 90.00% - < 95.00%       | 25%         |
 | < 90.00%          | 100%       |

-Note that the SLA applies only to the provisioning of the Subsquid Cloud services (API availability, provisioning of compute resources) and DOES NOT apply to client code.
-In particular, if a squid is stuck due to a bug or an upstream Subsquid Network/RPC issue, the SLA discounts don't apply.
+Note that the SLA applies only to the provisioning of the SQD Cloud services (API availability, provisioning of compute resources) and DOES NOT apply to client code.
+In particular, if a squid is stuck due to a bug or an upstream SQD Network/RPC issue, the SLA discounts don't apply.
 Similarly, the client is responsible for provisioning compute profiles adequate to the expected traffic.

 For Enterprise plan customers, individual SLA terms may be negotiated.